-List of Founder/Promoter Family Managed Companies in India: It comes naturally for a man to wish and attempt to try and get rich quick.
+List of Founder/Promoter Family Managed Companies in India: It comes naturally for a man to wish and attempt to try and get rich quickly.
 Barring means that heavily rely on luck, there are a few that provide returns like that of entrepreneurship for the majority of the population.
 These businesses last for two to three generations if successful in most cases whereas a few outliers go on to become the Tata’s, Birlas, Ambani’s.

 These outliers are immensely successful as promoters and play an active role in their business across generations rather than finding a way out for quick bucks.
-In this article, we cover the top family managed companies in India i.e. such family owned businesses that still strive along with their businesses in India.
+In this article, we cover the top family managed companies in India i.e. such family-owned businesses that still strive along with their businesses in India.

 About the family business in India

-Most of the top conglomerates around the world started out as family businesses but transitioned into public held companies with the promoters taking a minority position.
+Most of the top conglomerates around the world started out as family businesses but transitioned into publicly held companies with the promoters taking a minority position.
 In India however, the promoter families still hold a majority in the company.
 These family business enterprises have played a crucial role in the Indian industry.
 Even those that are not listed create significant economic value and employment.

 As of 2018, India ranked third on the list of countries with the highest number of family-owned businesses with 111 such companies.
 India only ranked behind China and the US which had 159 and 121 companies respectively.
 The study only included companies with a minimum cap of $250 million or more.

-How do these companies compare to non-family owned businesses?
+How do these companies compare to non-family-owned businesses?